lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.09 Taking Hugo’s Request ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Mary's title [Breaker]    |

-This event occurs when you visit Hugo's mansion in Darilsheid and receive the swordians.
-Speak with the old man in the house to the left.
+This event occurs after you visit Hugo's mansion in Darilsheid and receive the swordians.
+Speak with the old man in the house to the left in the residencial district.
 The old man, named "Bad Pun Man," shares that he loves puns, as long as they are of good caliber.
 Stahn impresses him, but Mary gives Stahn a hard time about his terrible jokes.
-Completing the event gives your the "Breaker" title for Mary.
+Completing the event gives your the [Breaker] title for Mary.